zhoubin-me/agent0/README.md

 pip install tensorflow==2.8.4
 pip install protobuf==3.20.3
 ```
-**Note**: DO NOT use ```pip install -r requirements.txt``` which will create a very slow version.
-Package version match for these two, but reason unknown for slow version.
+**Note**: DO NOT use ```pip install -r requirements.txt``` which will create a very slow environment.
+Package version matches for these two, but reason unknown for slow environment.

 ## Hardware Requirements: